-- 8.6.
-For the purpose of this policy, "exploitation" is when someone uses a child for financial gain, sexual gratification, labour or personal advantage.
-Using cruel and violent treatment to force a child to take part in criminal or sexual activities often leads to physical and emotional harm to the child, to the detriment of their physical and mental health, education, and moral or social development.
-"The exploitation of children can take a number of different forms and perpetrators may subject children and young people to multiple forms of abuse at the same time, such as criminal exploitation (including county lines) and sexual exploitation."
-(The Home Office, 2022). - 8.7.
-All staff will be aware of the indicators of abuse, neglect and exploitation and understand that children can be at risk of harm inside and outside of the school, inside and outside of home, and online.
+All staff will be aware of the indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of the school, inside and outside of home, and online.
 All staff will be aware that abuse, neglect and other safeguarding issues are rarely standalone events that can be given a specific label, and multiple issues often overlap one another; therefore, staff will be vigilant and always raise concerns with the DSL.
 All staff, especially the DSL and deputy DSLs, will be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments; this includes being aware that pupils can at risk of abuse or exploitation in situations outside their families (extra-familial harms).
-All staff will be aware of the appropriate action to take following a pupil being identified as at potential risk of abuse and, in all cases, will speak to the DSL if they are unsure. - 8.8.
-All staff will be aware that technology is a significant component in many safeguarding and wellbeing issues, including online abuse, cyberbullying, and the sharing of indecent images (including AI generated images).
+All staff will be aware of the appropriate action to take following a pupil being identified as at potential risk of abuse and, in all cases, will speak to the DSL if they are unsure.

+All staff will be aware that technology is a significant component in many safeguarding and wellbeing issues, including online abuse, cyberbullying, and the sharing of indecent images.

-9. Specific safeguarding issues
+Specific safeguarding issues

-- 9.1.
-There are certain specific safeguarding issues that can put children at risk of harm staff will be aware of these issues. - 9.2.
+There are certain specific safeguarding issues that can put children at risk of harm - staff will be aware of these issues.

 Appendix A of this policy sets out details about specific safeguarding issues that pupils may experience and outlines specific actions that would be taken in relation to individual issues.

-10. Child-on-child abuse
+Child-on-child abuse

-- 10.1.
-For the purposes of this policy, "child-on-child abuse" is defined as abuse between children. - 10.2.
-The school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent. - 10.3.
+For the purposes of this policy, "child-on-child abuse" is defined as abuse between children.

+The school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.

 All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
 All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
 All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
 All staff will speak to the DSL if they have any concerns about child-on-child abuse.